-Sliding weights significantly reduced the relative hazard in some settings (Rawlinson et al. 2018).
-Research found that in the event of a tear off event, if heavier sliding weights (60g) were positioned within 1 m of the line, the sliding weight slid off the branchline, as the collision energy arising from the recoiling hook was sufficient for the hook to be sheared off when it hit the sliding weight.
-This branchline weighting configuration 60 g or greater within 1 m of the hook significantly reduced the relative hazard in a tear out event.
-Research found that lighter sliding weights (40g) positioned at 0.5 metres closer to the hook were less effective in their ability to shear the hook off.
+Sliding weights of 60 g positioned within 1 m of the hook slid off the branch line in a tear out event, as the collision energy arising from the recoiling hook was sufficient for the hook to be sheared off when it hit the sliding weight.
+This configuration (60 g within 1 m of the hook) significantly reduced the relative hazard in a tear out event.

+Sliding weights of 40 g positioned at 0.5 metres closer to the hook were less effective in their ability to shear the hook off.
+Fixed weighted swivels were the greatest relative hazard in a flyback event.

-The research found the Hookpod (50 g) was ineffective in a tear out in shearing off the hook from the line in a majority of flyback events (Rawlinson et al. 2018).
-The Hookpod is largely made of plastic components and the recoiling hook predominately shattered the Hookpod significantly reducing the relative hazard.
-However, the results varied; in circumstances where the Hookpod remained partially attached to the branchline, the relative hazard was greater.
-The relative hazard was also greater for detached pieces of the Hookpod where the fragments recoiled back with the branchline (Rawlinson et al. 2018).
+The Hookpod was ineffective at shearing off the hook in a tear out (Rawlinson et al. 2018).
+The recoiling hook predominately shattered the Hookpod, reducing the relative hazard although results varied.
+Detached pieces of the Hookpod where the fragments recoiled back with the branch line may also represent a hazard (Rawlinson et al. 2018).